zuozhenggh/learning-library/analytics-library/faw-hcm/diversity-inclusion/diversity-inclusion.md

     ![Employee Detail page](<../diversity-inclusion/images/employee-detail-page.png>)

 19. In some countries, legislation allows managing information such as Religion and Ethnicity.
 Oracle Cloud HCM is preconfigured for more than 170 countries and employee profiles are aligned with local legislations.
-Hover over “Headcount by Ethnicity” card-select the Hamburger Menu and navigate to Inclusion analysis:
+Hover over **Headcount by Ethnicity** card-select the **Hamburger Menu** and navigate to **Inclusion analysis**:

     ![Inclusion analysis](<../diversity-inclusion/images/inclusion-analysis.png>)

 20. As any other information, Religion and Ethnicity can be use din analytics.
-When it come to diversity they can be considered this is why you can here review Religion and Ethnicity.
+When it comes to diversity they can be considered this is why you can here review Religion and Ethnicity.
 Inclusion link will take us to “Inclusion” tab.
+By gender:
-By gender: **click path 1**\-right click on the “headount by gender” graph and select “Use as a filter”.
+ **click path 1**\-right click on the **Headount by gender** graph and select **Use as a filter**.
 Select a gender to automatically filter and refine the other graphs.
-Other population criteria like the managers for instance: **click path 2**\-click “Is Manager” and select “Yes”.
-This analysis can focus on any sceptic country: **click path 3**\-click on “Country” and view the list.
+Other population criteria like the managers for instance: **click path 2**\-click **Is Manager** and select **Yes**.
+This analysis can focus on any sceptic country: **click path 3**\-click on **Country** and view the list.

     ![Religion and Ethnicity analytics](<../diversity-inclusion/images/religion-and-ethnicity-analytics.png>)

 21. It appears that Top talent retention is lowest in the company.
 Also female gender ratio is dropping.
-Let’s take a deeper look into our Top Talent Retention–select expand arrows.
+Let’s take a deeper look into our Top Talent Retention–select **expand arrows**.
 To access more detail on Top Talent Retention–click on the expand symbol in the associated card:

     ![Top Talent Retention](<../diversity-inclusion/images/top-talent-retention.png>)

 22. We do have an issue with Top Talent retention–The next logical reports are attached here for my review.
-Review the graph revealing hover-over values-Drill into the Top Talent Retention Dashboard by clicking on the hyperlink:
+Review the graph revealing hover-over values-Drill into the **Top Talent Retention** Dashboard by clicking on the hyperlink:

     ![Top Talent Retention Dashboard](<../diversity-inclusion/images/top-talent-retention-dashboard.png>)

 23. Access data from sales.
-Select Sales row--Data–top talent % lower and Sales even lower.
+Select **Sales row**-**Data**–**top talent** % lower and Sales even lower.
 Note: the one consistent fact is talent retention continues to plummet over the past 4 quarters.
 Select a department analysis to see the hover-over value display.
 Drill in for more detail on the sales department:

     ![Department Analysis](<../diversity-inclusion/images/department-analysis.png>)

-24. Top 5 names in the top talent workers should also include some women, but they are all men.
-Navigate back and then to Team Effectiveness Analysis from the same Top Talent Retention card:
+24. Top 5 names in the top talent workers should also include some women, but they are all men. **Navigate back** and then to **Team Effectiveness Analysis** from the same Top Talent Retention card:

     ![Team Effectiveness Analysis](<../diversity-inclusion/images/team-effectiveness-analysis.png>)

 25. Some warnings start to show in the Sales org and even lower we can see some definite signs of a problem–we see two managers in particular D. Mehta and S. Rebound have even worse top performer issues and we can see compa ratio is low and female gender ratio is really low–looks like we may have some issues in these two organizations.
-Access additional analysis by selecting the Top Talent Retention score in the Team effectiveness analysis:
+Access additional analysis by selecting the **Top Talent Retention score** in the Team effectiveness analysis:

     ![Access Additional Analysis](<../diversity-inclusion/images/access-additional-analysis.png>)

 26. Fusion Analytics allows us to visualize our data in ways that helps our leaders make sound business decisions.
 Let’s take a look at how we can focus on attrition.
 The reasons are many–but the main reason noted across time is no advancement potential.
-Select Female in the bottom graph and it then filters the entire page highlighting the selected gender-Navigate to the next visualization by selecting the Attrition analysis tab at the bottom of the analytics page:
+Select **Female** in the bottom graph and it then filters the entire page highlighting the selected gender-Navigate to the next visualization by selecting the **Attrition analysis** tab at the bottom of the analytics page:

     ![Attrition Analysis](<../diversity-inclusion/images/attrition-analysis.png>)

 27. Here we see the areas that are facing significant attrition and we can see that many top performers are underpaid and leaving.
 Many of the leavers are the top performing woman employees.
-Select the female gender in the Termination Count by Overall Rating and it filters all results on the page to reflect Female values-Select the Churn Prediction tab for additional information:
+Select the female gender in the Termination Count by Overall Rating and it filters all results on the page to reflect Female values.
+Select the **Churn Prediction** tab for additional information:

     ![Churn Prediction Tab](<../diversity-inclusion/images/churn-prediction-tab.png>)

 28. Use the link to drill to My team in HCM and relate the story to the team detail there.
 By examining my team and the employees due for promotion, you can make the point that the attrition can be headed off.
 NOTE: Make sure your action points to your Cloud HCM demo environment.
-Select Headcount by Predicted turnover in the donut graph to select the Geos and Job Families most at risk:
+Select **Headcount by Predicted turnover** in the donut graph to select the **Geos** and **Job Families** most at risk:

     ![Geos and Job Families](<../diversity-inclusion/images/geos-and-job-families.png>)

-29. How to update Drill to Connections from FAW to HCM.
-From the main menu go to KPI’s: Search for the KPI called–Employee Name, Manager, Job, Country, Prediction Confidence, Predicted Turnover, Person ID, Assignment ID KPI select and open it.
-Select the KPI and choose add (or edit) a menu option:
+29. To update Drill to Connections from FAW to HCM, from the main menu go to KPI’s.
+Search for the KPI called **Employee Name**, **Manager**, **Job**, **Country**, **Prediction Confidence**, **Predicted Turnover**, **Person ID**, **Assignment ID KPI** select and open it.
+Select the KPI and choose **add** (or edit) a menu option:

     ![Drill to Connections](<../diversity-inclusion/images/drill-to-connections.png>)

-30. How to update Drill to Connections from FAW to HCM-Employee Detail.
-Enter My Teams-Insert the deeplink to the HCM Environment you have been assigned–be certain to grab from the Connections page for Susan Copeland page when populated with the appropriate content loaded-Save by hitting ‘OK’ and return to the Employee Name, Manager, Job, Country, Prediction Confidence, Predicted Turnover, Person ID, Assignment ID KPI-Right click on the KPI to verify the new deep link has been added and select to test:
+30. To update the **Employee Detail**, drill to Connections from FAW to HCM.
+Enter **My Teams** and insert the deeplink to the HCM Environment you have been assigned.
+Be certain to grab from the Connections page for Susan Copeland page when populated with the appropriate content loaded.
+Save by hitting **OK** and return to the **Employee Name, Manager, Job, Country, Prediction Confidence, Predicted Turnover, Person ID, Assignment ID** KPI.
+Right click on the KPI to verify the new deep link has been added and select to test:

     ![Employee Detail Drill](<../diversity-inclusion/images/employee-detail-drill.png>)

-31. How to update Drill to My Teams from FAW to HCM.
-Enter My Team-Insert the deeplink to the HCM Environment you have been assigned–be certain to grab from the My Team page when populated with the appropriate content loaded-Save by hitting ‘OK’ and return to the Headcount by Predicted Turnover KPI.
+31. To update **My Teams** drill to My Teams from FAW to HCM.
+Enter **My Team** and insert the deeplink to the HCM Environment you have been assigned.
+Be certain to grab from the My Team page when populated with the appropriate content loaded.
+Save by hitting **OK** and return to the **Headcount by Predicted Turnover** KPI.
 Right click on the KPI to verify the new deep link has been added and click to test:

     ![My Teams Drill](<../diversity-inclusion/images/my-teams-drill.png>)